apache/pekko/docs/src/main/paradox/persistence-schema-evolution.md

 ### Configuring payload serializers

-This section aims to highlight the complete basics on how to define custom serializers using @ref:[Akka Serialization](serialization.md).
+This section aims to highlight the complete basics on how to define custom serializers using @ref:[Pekko Serialization](serialization.md).
-Many journal plugin implementations use Akka Serialization, thus it is tremendously important to understand how to configure it to work with your event classes.
+Many journal plugin implementations use Pekko Serialization, thus it is tremendously important to understand how to configure it to work with your event classes.

 @@@ note

-Read the @ref:[Akka Serialization](serialization.md) docs to learn more about defining custom serializers.
+Read the @ref:[Pekko Serialization](serialization.md) docs to learn more about defining custom serializers.

 @@@